 If is cofibrant and is fibrant, then every generalized morphism from to is equivalent to an ordinary morphism.
 For example, if is a cofibrant 2-category, then every pseudofunctor is equivalent to a strict 2-functor

 Quillen also introduced a highly structured notion of equivalence between model categories, now called a Quillen equivalence, which among other things ensures that they present the same -category.
 Quillen equivalences are now being used to compare different definitions of higher categories.

 “The ultimate aim of algebraic homotopy is to construct a purely algebraic theory, which is equivalent to homotopy theory in the same sort of way that ‘analytic’ is equivalent to ‘pure’ projective geometry.”

-This theme has been taken up more recently by Baues, using a type of abstract homotopy theory closely related to Ken Brown’s categories of fibrant objects.
+This theme was taken up by Baues, (1988), using a type of abstract homotopy theory closely related to Ken Brown’s categories of fibrant objects.
 Whitehead’s own work was extended by Ronnie Brown and Phil Higgins, see nonabelian algebraic topology.

 H. J. Baues, Homotopy types, in Handbook of Algebraic Topology, (edited by I.M.
 James), North Holland, 1995.

-W. Dwyer, P .Hirschhorn, D. Kan, J. Smith, Homotopy Limit Functors on Model Categories and Homotopical Categories, volume 113 of Mathematical Surveys and Monographs, American Mathematical Society (2004) (there exists this pdf copy of what seems to be a preliminary version of this book)
+William Dwyer, P .Hirschhorn, Daniel Kan, Jeff Smith, Homotopy Limit Functors on Model Categories and Homotopical Categories, volume 113 of Mathematical Surveys and Monographs, American Mathematical Society (2004) (there exists this pdf copy of what seems to be a preliminary version of this book)